wmichalak/canteracontainer/readme.md

 ```

 This will create a pipeline between the two directories.
 Anything that you place into the `<local directory>` will be made
 available in the `/root/Simulations/Outputs` directory in the container and vice versa.
-Others that have used containers
-before will note that VOLUMES can be defined in the DOCKERFILE.
-I have not found this to work.
 Also, you can add the `-d` flag
 , which stands for _detach_, if you want this container to run in the background.
+If the container is started in the detached mode,
-We can enter into the container, or attach,
+we can enter into the container, or attach, as discussed below.
+However, recognize that once you enter into the container,
-as discussed below.
-However, recognize that once you enter into the container, the only way out (exit) will kill the container.
+the only way out (exit) will kill the container.
 The volume mechanism is also a reasonable way to introduce another model into a container without having to rebuild.
 Frankly, we
 could store all of our models in the Host volume and run them from within the container.